Build LinkedIn Boolean Search Strings that Deliver Your Ideal Prospecting List

 Got it?
 It can seem a little complicated at first, but once you perform some searches, it all makes sense.

-1. Paste the link in the search bar and enter.
+- Click into the search bar and hit enter.

-3. Identify who you would like to connect with and open their profile (tip: right click on their name open in new tab so you don’t lose your search)
+- Identify who you would like to connect with and open their LinkedIn profile (tip: right click on their name open in new tab so you don’t lose your search)

 Also, please feel free to look through my connections, I am happy to make introductions for you as well.